Goniolimon tataricum

 Goniolimon tataricum is a species of flowering plant in the genus Goniolimon, family Plumbaginaceae.
 It is called German statice, Tatarian sea-lavender, Tartarian statice or just statice.
 It is native to Albania, Algeria, Bulgaria, Greece, Kazakhstan, the North Caucasus, Romania, Southern Russia, Tunisia, Ukraine and the former Yugoslavia.
-It is planted in gardens as a border and ground cover, and also used in the cut flower industry.
+It is planted in gardens as a border and groundcover, and also used in the cut-flower industry.